fahseltc/ANTony-and-CleopatROACH/Things we need.md

 - [x] fullscreen text narrator
 - [x] movement based on unit center instead of top-left
 - [x] MAKE IT WORK ON THE WEBSITE (slashes fix in TMX)
 - [x] finish level 2 scripting intro + ending scenario (love in flower area)
 - [x] more tutorial
 - [x] some UI text about "not enough money to build X"
-- level 2 tutorial?
-- graphical feedback when clicking on things
 - [x] SFX - need more
 - [x] Animation system
 - [x] walk animation
 - [x] bugs carry resources visually
+- [x] music
+- level 2 tutorial?
+- graphical feedback when clicking on things
 - SFX - hive click, unit build, construction, levelsuccess
-- [x] music
+- 'selected units' UI element
 - hotkeys to unit groups
 - hotkeys to saved areas
 - BUG - building site should be made at any distance and only progress when the builder is nearby.